 UW Bothell Founder’s Fellow Scholarship

-UW Seattle Mary Gates Research and Leadership Scholarship
+UW Seattle Mary Gates Research & Leadership Scholarship

 Mary Gates Research and Leadership Scholarships are competitive scholarships open to all University of Washington undergraduate students.
 These scholarships are intended to enhance the educational experiences of undergraduate students at the University of Washington while they are engaged in research guided by faculty.
 The goal of these scholarships is to allow students to focus more attention and time on their research, deepening their inquiry into a discipline or project with a reduced financial burden.